top of page

 More about Lindsey:

 Lindsey Chou is interested in religious and spiritual distress, and the psychological and social outcomes of such distress.
-Her master's thesis will focus on the impacts of sacred loss, desecration, and/or sanctification on adjustment following a religious exit.
+Her master's thesis will focus how interpreting one's prior religious exit from a religious community as a sacred loss, desecration, and/or sanctification on adjustment is tied to current psychological distress and well-being.

 Jesse Ojeda, MA